All posts by Glen Jackman

 Let’s look at these two “models” of mixed interaction:

-1. The Boaz & Ruth Model (Work): Boaz provides protection and “extra grain” for Ruth in the field, but maintains a public, honourable distance until the proper time (which culminated in he working for him)
+1. The Boaz & Ruth Model (Work): Boaz provides protection and “extra grain” for Ruth in the field, but maintains a public, honourable distance until the proper time (which culminated in her being single and working for him, who had the status to redeem her)

 2. The Paul & Phoebe Model (Ministry): Paul calls Phoebe a “servant” and a “succorer” (Romans 16:1).
 This shows a high-functioning working relationship built on shared mission rather than shared co-unified leisure.